Image prompted, generated and edited in Canva

 Thailand-Specific Tariffs:

-Note: Tariff rates are current as of April 14, 2025 and may change.
+Note: Tariff rates are current as of May 14, 2025 and may change.
 Please check for the latest updates when reading.

 How the US–Singapore Free Trade Agreement Helps You

-This structure was designed to boost trade between the US and Singapore by ensuring stable pricing and cost savings even as other regions see steep increases due to recent policy shifts.
+When goods meet the strict rules of origin, they bypass the punitive rates imposed elsewhere (up to 54 percent), ensuring stable pricing and cost savings even as other regions face steep increases due to recent policy shifts.

 Why Choose Singapore-made AdBlue®?